 - a The council shall appoint a Data Protection Officer and comply with all requirements of the General Data Protection Regulations and the Data Protection Act 2018 - b In accordance with Freedom of Information legislation, the council shall publish information in accordance with its publication scheme and respond to requests for information held by the council.
-All requests for information held by the council shall be processed in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and Data Protection Act 2018. - c Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the chairman of the Finance Committee.
-The said canel shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000 including exercising the powers of the Proper Officer in respect of Freedom of Information requests set out under standing order 3(b)(x) above. - d The council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015. - e The council shall have a written policy in place for responding to and managing a personal data breach

-- The council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - g The council shall ensure that the information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - h The council shall maintain a written record of its processing activities.
+All requests for information held by the council shall be processed in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and Data Protection Act 2018. - c Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the Chair of the Finance Committee.
+The said panel shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000 including exercising the powers of the Proper Officer in respect of Freedom of Information requests set out under standing order 3(b)(x) above. - d The council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015. - e The council shall have a written policy in place for responding to and managing a personal data breach - f The council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - g The council shall ensure that the information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date.